scarlos89/scarlos89/README.md

 - 👋 Hi, I’m @scarlos89.
-I 'm 32 years old and i live in Florianópolis, Brazil.
+I 'm 33 years old and i live in Florianópolis, Brazil.
 - 👀 I’m interested in start my carrer as a dev.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning Java and Javascript.
 - 📫 How to reach me carlos.frleal@gmail.com

 <!---